On Temporal Graph Exploration: Restricted Underlying Graphs

 \section{Restricted Underlying Graphs}

-In Section~\ref{sec:general}, we showed that arbitrary temporal graphs may require $\Omega(n^2)$ steps to be explored and that it is \NP-hard to approximate the optimal arrival time of an exploration schedule within $O(n^{1-\varepsilon})$ for any $\varepsilon>0$.
+In Section~\ref{sec:general}, we showed that arbitrary temporal graphs may require $\Omega(n^2)$ time steps to be explored and that it is \NP-hard to approximate the optimal arrival time of an exploration schedule within $O(n^{1-\varepsilon})$ for every $\varepsilon>0$.
 This motivates us to consider the case where the underlying graph is from a restricted class of graphs.
 In particular, the underlying graph of the construction from Lemma~\ref{lem:badGraph} is dense (it contains $\Omega(n^2)$ edges) and has large maximum degree.
-For the case of underlying graphs with degree bound $d$, we could only show that there are graphs that require $\Omega(dn)$ steps.
+For the case of underlying graphs with degree bound $d$, we could only show that there are graphs that require $\Omega(dn)$ time steps.
 It is therefore interesting to consider cases of underlying graphs that are sparse, or have bounded degree, or are planar.
 We consider several such cases in this section.
+As before, we assume for all temporal graphs under consideration that the graph in each time step is connected and that the lifetime is at least $n^2$, where $n$ is the number of nodes of the temporal graph.
+Furthermore, we still assume that full knowledge about the graphs in all time steps of the given temporal graph is available to an algorithm.